welldonestudio/welldonestudio.github.io/docs/code/arbitrum-stylus/index.md

 sidebar_position: 4
 ---

-# FIXME: code name
+# VeriWell

-**FIXME: code name ** is the optimal solution for deploying smart contracts written in languages like Rust through Arbitrum Stylus in Remix IDE.
+**VeriWell** is the optimal solution for deploying smart contracts written in languages like Rust through Arbitrum Stylus in Remix IDE.
 As long as you write your smart contract in a language that can be compiled to WASM, you will be able to compile, deploy, activate, and even directly execute the contract using Stylus.

-To use this plugin, Please visit the [Remix IDE](https://remix.ethereum.org/) and follow the guide below or use [this direct link](FIXME: direct link here)
+To use this plugin, Please visit the [Remix IDE](https://remix.ethereum.org/) and follow the guide below or use [this direct link](https://remix.ethereum.org/#activate=arbitrum-stylus)

 **Step 1**: Click the **Plugin Manager** button in the left bar.

 ![Plugin Manager](./img/plugin-manager.png?raw=true 'Plugin Manager')

-**Step 2**: Search for ** FIXME: code name ** and click the `Activate` button.
+**Step 2**: Search for **VeriWell** and click the `Activate` button.

-FIXME: Add activate plugin image

-Once the plugin has been successfully added, you can run ** FIXME: Code Name ** by clicking the icon in the left bar.
+Once the plugin has been successfully added, you can run **VeriWell** by clicking the icon in the left bar.

 ## Connect to Wallet